 “I can see that,” Shannon said.
 “But you’ve been here for six hours, Craig.”

 In the passage above, we have dialogue from two characters.
 As such, we use line breaks to help the reader keep track of who is speaking, beginning a new line each time the speaker changes.

 One passage of dialogue may require multiple paragraphs.
 For instance, a character may be telling another character a story within a story as part of your narrative, which could involve them speaking at length.
 And when this happens, it may not be obvious how to punctuate the dialogue.

-The answer here is to use a quotation mark at the start of each paragraph.
+The answer here is to use a quotation mark at the start of each paragraph when formatting dialogue.
 However, you will only use a closing quotation mark when the character finally finishes speaking:

 Craig sighed.
 “I’ve always been obsessed with horses,” he explained.
 “When I was a child, I spent weekends on my grandparents’ farm.
 But all they had were miniature ponies.
 And they told me that all horses were the same size.
 They said the ones I saw on television looked bigger because they hired tiny actors to ride them.
 And I believed it.